 Here’s where I propose we start…

-• We must be cognizant of the language we use right now more than ever.
 Our words can be triggering – shameful even.
 In fitness, for example, creating a “beginner vs. advanced” mentality between students instead of meeting them where they’re at can make someone feel ashamed of their abilities, or resentful of their body’s limitations.
 Our students, readers, clients, and followers come to us baring their most vulnerable selves in the heat of the moment.
 Things like sweating at a high intensity, lying still with closed eyes, being open to alternative ways of living…those are vulnerable things to do!
-The language we use during these vulnerable moments – which are made even more fragile by the current political climate – can close someone off, open someone up, or even change the course of someone’s life.
+The language we use during these vulnerable moments can close someone off, open someone up, or even change the course of someone’s life for better or worse.

 We have a responsibility to use language that not only uplifts – that should be a given – but softly urges people to be proactive way after they leave their class, complete their session, end their meal, or finish their daily reads.
 We must urge them to be proactive, not reactive in their choices.
-We must not only help them feel powerful, but help them realize that feeling power is only productive if you DO something meaningful with it.
+We must include all genders and identities.
+We must not only help people feel powerful, but help them realize that feeling powerful is only one part of the equation – you must DO something meaningful with that feeling.
 We must remind them that even though they might have come into the room alone, they are surrounded by a team that has got their back – and they have the opportunity to do the same for others in turn.

 We must, must, MUST NOT loop wellness into a bubble of white privilege for only the size-2-and-under set.
 We must, must, MUST show more diverse images in our publications and use more diverse models as the face of our products.
 And we must, must, MUST not bill these instances as special occasions or campaigns, because the second we do that is the second we reinforce the idea of “the other.”
 From body image to skin color, men and women now more than ever need to actually see that wellness is for everyone and know that they are part of the rule, not the exception.